emmazzz/cs151_project/README.md

-# CS151 Project: Movie Q&A chatbot
+# CS151 Project: Movie Q&A Chatbot

-## What is inside this repository?
+## What is inside this folder?
 #### Prolog code

 `run.sh`: script loading and running the interactive prolog program